renesas/synced/README.md

 <a name="6_pcm4l"></a>
 ## 6. `pcm4l`

-When a change in the current QL of the device occurs, `synce4l` converts this QL into a physical clock category and then sends it to `pcm4l`. `synce4l` connects to `pcm4l` via a dedicated TCP/IP socket interface, whose parameters must be specified in the configuration file.
+When a change in the current QL of the device occurs, `synced` converts this QL into a physical clock category and then sends it to `pcm4l`. `synced` connects to `pcm4l` via a dedicated TCP/IP socket interface, whose parameters must be specified in the configuration file.